 I imagine that no matter where you go in the country (world?), the food budget is the place you could easily spend the most, sometimes on accident, and also the category that allows you to save the most.
 Therefore any housewife or SAHM who needs to trim the budget a bit might start by analyzing the food budget.

 Stephanie Langford at Keeper of the Home has been working hard for 6 years to nail down her food budget by shaving 20-30% off of her costs, and she shares all of her tips and tricks in her new full-length ebook, Real Food on a Real Budget.
-Check out my full review for a chance to win a copy for yourself.
+Check out my full review (link no longer available)for a chance to win a copy for yourself.

 Frugal Kitchen Options